danialrami/danialrami-com/content/posts/Spotify Canvas Generator.md

 Boom.

-Feel free to check out the code and the music!
-Repo linked [here](https://github.com/danialrami/canvas-generator_spotify).
-The python is open-sourced, so feel free to use, edit, copy, or anything else.
+Feel free to check out the code, repo linked [here](https://github.com/danialrami/canvas-generator_spotify).
+The python is open-source, so feel free to use, edit, copy, or anything else.
 Try some different effects!
 I'll keep working on it too, probably.
-I hope this helps someone 🤝
+I hope this helps someone 🤝 more soon 👏

-<iframe style="border-radius:12px" src="https://open.spotify.com/embed/album/6tcl0S3oK680ovj59GurKV?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-more soon 👏